finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a id="updatePortfolio"></a>
 # **updatePortfolio**
-> Portfolio updatePortfolio(scope, code, updatePortfolioRequest, effectiveAt)
+> Portfolio updatePortfolio(scope, code, updatePortfolioRequest).effectiveAt(effectiveAt).execute();

 UpdatePortfolio: Update portfolio

 Update the definition of a particular portfolio.
 Note that not all elements of a portfolio definition are  modifiable due to the potential implications for data already stored.

 ### Example
 ```java